kevingessner/luna/README.md

 echo YY.YY > config/longitude
 ```

-To install the luna systemd service and start the process every five minutes: `VCOM=YOUR_VCOM make install`
+To install the luna systemd services and timer: `VCOM=YOUR_VCOM make install`

 `YOUR_VCOM` is the vcom value from your screen's cable, a small negative number like `-1.37`.
 See [the waveshare docs](https://www.waveshare.com/wiki/10.3inch_e-Paper_HAT#Use_the_correct_VCOM_value)

-> Systemd creates a symlink to `systemd/luna.service` in the current directory,
+> Systemd creates symlinks to files in `systemd/` in the current directory,
 > so relocate this code to its permanent home before `make install`.

 Luna uses `/var/tmp/luna` as scratch space.